kalpshah18/kalpshah18/README.md

 ###

 <p align="left">Hello!
-I’m Kalp Shah, a Sophomore at IIT Gandhinagar.<br>My academic journey has equipped me with a strong foundation in Computer Science, and I am especially passionate about the fascinating world of Machine Learning and Competitive Programming.<br>I enjoy exploring how data-driven insights and intelligent algorithms can solve real-world problems.<br><br>What I Do?<br><br>Explore new programming languages and frameworks<br>Work on academic and personal projects in computer science<br>Participate in coding competitions and hackathons</p>
+I’m Kalp Shah, a Sophomore at IIT Gandhinagar.<br>My academic journey has equipped me with a strong foundation in Computer Science, and I am especially passionate about the fascinating world of Machine Learning<br>I enjoy solving Hard Math Problems and keenly pursue Algorithmic Development.<br><br>What I Do?<br><br>Explore new programming languages and frameworks<br>Work on academic and personal projects in computer science<br>Participate in competitive programming competitions</p>

 ###